valerio-bozzolan/wp-matomo/README.md

-# WP-Matomo &ndash; Suckless WordPress-Matomo integration
+# WP-Matomo & Suckless WordPress-Matomo integration

 Features:
 * **NOT SUITABLE FOR END-USER PEOPLE, MUST BE INSTALLED BY A DEVELOPER**